RodeoYeeHa/behave2unitgen/README.md

     The user is not allowed to delete contacts of other owners.

     Scenario:
-    "Delete by Lastname" only deletes contacts of the current user itself
+    "Delete by lastname" only deletes contacts of the current user itself.

     Given the Contacts:
     |lastname|firstname|owner|